viveksingh101994/searching-visualizer/README.md

 Search visualizer is used for visualizing the searching algorithm used for finding an element in an array.

-##Supported Algorithm
+## Supported Algorithm

+- Searching Algorithms
   - Linear Search
   - Binary Search ascending

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+  - Jump Search
+  - Interpolation Search

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: `npm start`

-### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.